Mtman1987/nexus-hub1.1/DEV_NOTES.md

 - [ ] **Vault Password Setup**: Complete the first step of the wizard to set a vault password.
 -   **Dashboard**: After setup, verify the dashboard loads correctly.
 -   **Module Drag & Drop**: Rearrange modules on the dashboard and verify the new layout is saved after clicking "Save Layout".
--   **Module Visibility**: Use the "Hide" button on a module.
-Verify it moves to the "Hidden Modules" section at the bottom.
+-   **Module Visibility**: Use the sidebar to hide/show modules.
+Verify changes are reflected on the dashboard.
 -   **Mobile View**: Resize the browser.
 Does the sidebar collapse?
 Does the dashboard grid reflow correctly?

 ### Core Features
 -   **API Key Vault**: Test the lock/unlock functionality.
 Use the password you set during setup.
 Does it automatically lock after 5 minutes?
 -   **Bot Personality**: Create a new personality.
 Save it.
 Switch back to COSMO.
 Does the correct prompt load each time?
+Test the "Shared Bot Store".
 -   **Unified Chat**: Send a message to "AI Bot".
 Does the chat history update correctly?
 -   **Cipher (Code Helper)**: Enter an instruction (e.g., "create a JavaScript function to get a random number") and verify code is generated.
 -   **Image Generator**: Enter a prompt and verify an image is generated.